 Several of our students do paid internships.
 Many students find jobs after they graduate while others go to graduate school.
 Many of our students join CPA firms, but there are many other jobs that are available as well.

 Kentucky Wesleyan College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
-The business programs in the following degrees are accredited by the IACBE:

 Public Disclosure of Assessment Results

 (June 2, 2015) – Kentucky Wesleyan College is pleased to announce that the college’s accounting students who sat for the certified public accountant exam in 2014 outscored every other college in the state with an average score of 84 percent.
 In addition to the No. 1 ranking, Kentucky Wesleyan students were third in the state for pass rate at 76.5 percent, with a higher pass rate than any state university in Kentucky.

 “Kentucky Wesleyan has an incredible track record of producing business leaders including, but certainly not limited to, accountants.
 So, while we are very pleased about our graduates’ scores on the CPA exam, they are certainly consistent with our expectations,” President Barton D. Darrell remarked.
 “The results reinforce why Wesleyan is such a great place for business and accounting career preparation.
 Not only do we provide an education that includes interpersonal and critical thinking skills, but we also provide the business and accounting skills that allow our graduates to excel at the highest professional levels.”